-The City of Frostburg is responsible for providing the water, wastewater (sewer), and trash services for the residents and businesses within City limits, as well as water service to nearby residential developments in unicorporated Allegany County.
-Our bills are mailed quarterly from the Frostburg post office (Please note that customers using >50,000 gallon per month have the option to be billed monthly).
+The City of Frostburg is responsible for providing the water, wastewater (sewer), and trash services for the residents and businesses within City limits, as well as water service to nearby residential developments in unincorporated Allegany County.
+Our bills are mailed quarterly from the Frostburg post office (Please note that customers using >50,000 gallon per month over the previous four quarters have the option to be billed monthly).
 Payment is due 30 days from the date of billing.
 If you do not receive your bill, please call us at 301-689-6000.